hansingt/l293x/README.md

 - Drivers for a Half-H Bridge and L293\[D\] chip
 - Support for digital and PWM pins
 - Support for stateful digital pins
-- Splitting the L293x driver to usage as inputs to other drivers

 ## License